The Carbon Landscape

 - Understanding – To raise awareness and remind local residents that this is YOUR landscape

-The project features the RoundView - an accessible and positive approach to sustainability - which has come from research by Dr Joanne Tippett, Lecturer in Planning and Environmental Management at The University of Manchester.
+The project features the RoundView - an accessible and positive approach to sustainability - which has come from research by Dr Joanne Tippett, Lecturer in Planning, Property and Environmental Management at The University of Manchester.
 She found that offering guidelines for what a sustainable future might look like, rather than focusing on problems, leads to greater motivation and capacity for action.
 Working with the Great Manchester Wetlands Partnership, she has used RoundView to interpret the landscape in an innovative way.

 The Carbon Landscape is part of the Great Manchester Wetlands, a partnership of local authorities, statutory organisations, environmental charities and community groups.
 It was established in 2011 to deliver improvements to nature and wildlife for the benefit of local communities.